 Interestingly, the final act of the game highlights another aspect of his Lightning Bruiser-dom, his sheer agility.
 He may not be as fast as Yasha, but he sure as hell is a lot more agile than him.
 This, more than anything else, is what allows Asura to outfight Chakravartin, who is borderline omnipotent, while Asura is at his weakest.

-Meaningful Name: Asura can be interpreted as "powerful" or "mighty."
+Meaningful Name: "Asura" can be interpreted as "powerful" or "mighty."
 It also refers to the mythological Asuras, who in Buddhism, are reincarnations of souls who acted based on passion, especially justifiable anger, in life — which describes him alltoowell.
 From a Hindu perspective, however, Asuras are the perpetual enemies of the Devas whose wickedness caused them to forfeit immortality.
 While Asura does come to blows with so called Gods, his principle enemy (Downloads aside) is a chief Asura and the two of them are the ones with the seeming immortality.

 Never Hurt an Innocent: Holds the greatest regard for innocent life out of all of the Divine Generals.
-Even as Wrath Asura, he focuses his rampage on the Deities' armies and the Gohma and never laid a finger on any innocent people.
+Even as Wrath Asura, he focuses his rampage on the Deities' armies and the Gohma and never laid a finger on any innocent people, human or demigod.